xrdocs/design/_blogs/2023-05-16-service-assurance-a-guide-for-the-perplexed.md

 Functionality is the final consideration for embedded probes.
 The limited memory and compute on a router means that more elaborate customer experience tests like page download times are really not well-suited.
 Moreover, your upgrade cycle for assurance features is tied to the upgrade cycle of the entire router which can easily be multiple years.
 That's a long time to wait for a new assurance feature.

-In sum, embedded probes offer an inexpensive way to get simple, scalable measurements of services, traffic engineered-paths and physical links with excellent fidelity to the actual data path and better performance than ever before.
+In sum, embedded probes offer an inexpensive way to get simple, scalable measurements of services, traffic engineered and ECMP paths and physical links with excellent fidelity to the actual data path and better performance than ever before.
 But if interoperability is a problem or you need more complex and/or end-to-end tests, then you may have to consider an external probing system.

 ### External
-External probing devices come in all shapes and sizes, from Network Interface Devices (NIDs) to pluggable SFPs to containers running in generic compute.
-They can be deployed at any place in the network that a service provider has a presence, including the end customer site (if the SP has deployed a managed service).
-Most external probes support all of the assurance protocols we discussed earlier, including of the service activation tests.
+External probing devices come in all shapes and sizes, from Network Interface Devices (NIDs) to pluggable SFPs to containerized agents running in generic compute.
+They can be deployed at any place in the network that a service provider has a presence, including the end customer site (if the SP has deployed a managed service) and in the cloud.
+Network vendor interoperability is not an issue since the probes are generated and received by the external probing devices, not the networking devices.

 External probes can be deployed in-line which measures the service exactly as the end customer experiences it.
 This is very accurate but also very expensive, as you need one device for every service.
-Other deployment models place the NID or SFP at a place in the network where probes can be injected into multiple service paths (e.g. on a trunk port with many VLANs associated with many different VRFs).
+Other deployment models place the NID, SFP or containerized agent at a place in the network where probes can be injected into multiple service paths (e.g. on a trunk port with many VLANs associated with many different VRFs).

-Because external probes represent dedicated -> best functionality.

-Vendors add value with analytics platforms.

-Downside -- capex and opex.
+[picture]

+Unlike routers, whose primary function is to forward traffic, external probes are dedicated to the sole purpose of analyzing the network.
+The breadth of functionality they support can be much wider, encompassing Ethernet OAM, TWAMP, and service activation protocols as well as detailed insight into Layer 7 transactions (e.g. HTTP, DNS, TCP, SSL, etc) and high-level path analysis (e.g. using traceroute).
+Taken together, the information from external probes deployed at the right places in the network can give a good snapshot of the end customer's digital experience.

+While external probes give good insight into end-to-end performance all the way up to the application layer, they can't dig into the internals of the service provider network.
+The network is a black box to external probes.
+Things like link performance, path performance, and ECMP paths are essentially invisible to external probes.

+Probably the biggest drawback to external probes is cost, both capex and opex.
+Hardware probes, whether NIDs or SFPs, are expensive.
+Once service provider reported spending as much on NIDs as on routers in their latest edge deployment!
+But operational costs can also be of concern.
+Every external probe represents one more network element to manage: hardware has to be deployed and monitored, software has to be upgraded and maintained.
+Adding thousands or tens of thousands probes is not a project to be taken lightly.